 Swiss-born American pianist Gilles Vonsattel is an artist of extraordinary versatility and originality.
 He’s the recipient of an Avery Fisher Career Grant and the Andrew Wolf Chamber Music Award, and he’s the winner of the Naumburg and Geneva competitions.
-He’s made debuts with the Boston Symphony Orchestra (at Tanglewood), Chicago Symphony Orchestra, and San Francisco Symphony, and he’s appeared in recital and chamber music concerts at the Ravinia, Lucerne, Gilmore International Keyboard, and Bravo!
-Vail Music festivals; Music@Menlo; and Tokyo’s Musashino Hall, London’s Wigmore Hall, and Munich’s Gasteig.
+He’s made debuts with the Boston Symphony Orchestra (at Tanglewood) and San Francisco Symphony, and he’s appeared in recital and chamber music concerts at the Ravinia, Lucerne, Gilmore International Keyboard, Bravo!
+Vail Music, and Santa Fe Chamber Music festivals; Music@Menlo; and Tokyo’s Musashino Hall, London’s Wigmore Hall, and Munich’s Gasteig.
 In 2014, The New York Times called his recital at Bargemusic (a floating concert hall in New York City) “tightly conceived and passionately performed” and “a study in seriousness and intensity.”

 Mr. Vonsattel is a former member of The Chamber Music Society of Lincoln Center’s CMS Two (now called The Bowers Program), which is “dedicated to developing the next generation of outstanding young musicians.”
 He received his bachelor’s degree in political science and economics from Columbia University and a master’s degree from The Juilliard School.
 Mr. Vonsattel is on the faculty of the University of Massachusetts at Amherst and he’s a Steinway Artist.